What Is aTTP?

 Acquired TTP can be serious.
 But there are treatments to prevent it from coming back.
 You'll have the best chance if you get treated as early as possible and see your doctor after treatment for regular follow-up visits.

 Acquired TTP is an autoimmune disorder, which means your body mistakenly attacks itself.
 The immune system releases proteins called antibodies that target ADAMTS13, an enzyme that normally prevents your blood from clotting too much.
+Doctors don’t know what triggers the autoimmune reaction that leads to aTTP.

 Acquired TTP can make you bleed inside your body and under your skin.
 If you cut yourself, it may be hard to stop the bleeding.
+It can also cause clots in your blood vessels.

 Blood clots and bleeding inside the body cause symptoms like: